You can purchase from this page directly by clicking the 'Purchase' link below.

 China has become the largest market for textile chemicals, based on ever-growing apparel and textile production and on huge production of synthetic fibers and cotton.
 It remains to be seen, however, how long the textile boom in China is going to last at its current pace.
 The Chinese textile industry might experience rising production costs and will suffer from severe environmental protection measures.
 Like China, India has become a fast growing market for textile chemicals, reflecting strong cotton and synthetic fiber production as well as growing domestic demand and increasing exports.

-The textile industry is developing new textiles with smart functions that include high-performance and protection materials, using nano- and biotechnology know-how, specialty coating and lamination formulas as well as ink-jet printing processes.
+The textile chemical industry is developing new textiles with smart functions that include high-performance and protection materials, using nano- and biotechnology know-how, specialty coating and lamination formulas, as well as ink-jet printing processes.
 New products are found in industrial and medical textiles, in geo- and agrotextiles, in construction and interior textiles as well as in wearable electronics.
 Clothing is specially treated to give it unique selling points such as wrinkle-resistance, stain-resistance, antimicrobial properties, and a soft finish to provide extra comfort and performance.
+Trends in the textile and apparel industry include the development of products that provide comfort, wellness, freshness and care.
+The greater use of leisure and sportswear is promoting the use of antimicrobial finishes in order to prevent odor problems generated by bacteria in perspiration trapped in clothing, socks, underwear and T-shirts.
+Microencapsulation technologies contain moisturizers, deodorants and repellents that release their active ingredients by gentle rubbing, not during multiple washing.